marklogic-community/grove-node/README.markdown

 ### `.env` Configuration files

 There are many ways to set environment variables and those ways depend on the context within which your application is running.
-Feel free to use what fits your purposes.
+Feel free to use what fits your purposes. **Any system environment variables already set will take precedence over what is in these `.env` files.**

 For convenience, this project adopts the pattern of `.env` files.
 When starting via `npm start`, the application will load environment variables stored with a `.env` file.
 You can override or extend that configuration for specific application-environments, such as "development", "production", or "test".